-SFERS will allow you to voluntarily purchase service for time previously worked or lost under certain conditions as a way to potentially enhance your retirement benefit.
-Purchased service can increase your total credited service, however, it does not give you retroactive membership.
-Therefore, your membership date will not change.
-You may voluntarily purchase service under the following conditions:
+SFERS will allow you to voluntarily purchase service for time previously worked or lost under certain conditions to potentially enhance your retirement benefit.
+Purchased service can increase your total credited service, however, it does not impact your membership date.
+In other words, your membership date will not change.
+Purchasable service includes:

-Purchasable service is presented under “Summary of SFERS Service Purchase Opportunities” on your Annual Member Statement that is mailed to you in August each year.
+Purchasable service is presented under “Summary of SFERS Service Purchase Opportunities” on the Annual Member Statement that is mailed to you in August each year.

 To initiate a pre-tax agreement to purchase Prior or Redeposited Plan Service, log in to mySFERS and select the “Service Purchase” tab.
 The years of service available for purchase and the cost to purchase that service will be displayed.